Railroad Accident Lawyer

 FELA Coverage for Railway Workers

 By their nature, railroads are dangerous places to work.
 FELA provides coverage for railway workers, allowing them to obtain compensation from their employer for any injuries suffered on the job caused by the railroad’s negligence.
+A lawyer in Virginia could determine if FELA covers someone’s injuries following a railroad accident.

 A wide range of factors can cause workers’ illnesses and injuries, including equipment failure, inhalation of dangerous chemicals, and repetitive motion injuries caused by rough riding trains.
 Even though railroad companies are aware of these hazards, they often fail to correct them, putting their employees at risk.
 Whether you work for Norfolk Southern, CSX or Amtrak, we have the power to take on your employer.